liron02319/Bereshit/README.md

 ## Visual Data and Graphs
 To see the visual data and graphs.
 Go to the **python** folder
-using Python is a great way to read a CSV and plot data like altitude, speed, or fuel !
+Using Python is a great way to read a CSV and plot data like altitude, speed, or fuel !

 - **CSV-TO-PLOT.py** - Displaying the data graphically
 - **simulate.py** - Running the simulation in a 3D experimental model